aThorp96/even-heat/README.md

 # even-heat
-My playground for a simulated annealing solution to the travelling salesman problem.
+Implimentation of a concurrent simulated annealing algorithm for the Traveling Salesman Problem